Stavrev0102/Cubical-2023/README.md

 This is simple MVC project with MongoDB and express.

 How to start project.
+1.npm install (install node modules)
-1.Clone Repository.
+2.Clone Repository.
-2.Open main terminal
+3.Open main terminal
-3.run npm run start
+4.run npm run start
-4.Open browser
+5.Open browser